-- o Students are promoted to the next grade if they pass, with 67% or higher, a total of at least 5 credits. - o If a student does not pass at least 5 credits, credit recovery information is available from the guidance counselor.
-Students will need to recover enough course credits in order to meet the 5 credit requirement prior to promotion to the next grade.
+If a student does not pass a required course, credit recovery information is available from the school counselor.
+Students will need to recover enough course credits in order to meet the credit requirements prior to promotion to the next grade.

 As the first year of high school, 9th grade is a crucial grade in a high school student's career.
 9th graders begin to experience the rigor of advanced study, develop study skills that lead to success and create an attitude of accountability and confidence.
 It is the goal of every student, parent, teacher and administrator that every 9th grader move on to 10th grade while developing good academic habits and a growth mindset towards learning.
+All 9th graders will participate in a year-long transition class to aid their move into the high school.

 UPCS Course Requirements - Grades 9-12 Units of Credit

 English 4.0

 Social Studies 4.0

 Mathematics 4.0

 Science 4.0

 Graduation Project/Internship 1.0

 Arts/Humanities 0.5

 Business/Technology 1.0

 Health/Physical Education 1.0

 Electives 2.0

-Total Required Credits 21.5
+Total Required Credits State Keystone Pathway (beginning students graduating in 2023) 21.5